petebacondarwin/foodme-intro/step-11/README.md

 # Step 11

-Filterable, sortable restaurant list loaded from a REST service
+Filterable, sortable restaurant list loaded from a RESTful service

 Display the number of filtered restaurants using ICU Message Format: